-Article 29 Professional Development Leave
+Article T29 (TET) Professional Development Leave

-- 29.1 Professional Development Leaves are granted for planned programs of education, research, study, creative activity, travel, and other professional undertakings of importance to both the individual and the University.
+T29.1 Professional Development Leaves are granted for planned programs of education, research, study, creative activity, travel, and other professional undertakings of importance to both the individual and the University.
 All Professional Development Leave proposals should advance the academic qualifications of Bargaining Unit Faculty Members and enhance their contribution to the University as teachers and scholars.
-Professional Development Leaves cannot be used to work toward a terminal degree. - 29.2 Eligibility.
+Professional Development Leaves cannot be used to work toward a terminal degree.

+T29.2 Eligibility.
 To be eligible for a Professional Development Leave (PDL), a Bargaining Unit Faculty Member must be tenured and have completed seven academic years of service as a full-time tenured or tenure-eligible faculty member at Wright State University.
-A Member who has been granted a Professional Development Leave shall complete another seven academic years of service at Wright State University before becoming eligible for another grant of Professional Development Leave. - 29.2.1 Department Chairs who meet the requirements for eligibility set forth in Section 29.2 and who will become Bargaining Unit Faculty Members within twelve months from the time of their application are eligible to apply for PDLs and will be considered in the process and by the criteria set forth below. - 29.2.2 "Academic year of service," as used in Section 29.2, is defined as at least two of three consecutive quarters in a year or both Fall and Spring semesters of an academic year, beginning with the fall term of one calendar year and ending with the spring term of the following calendar year. - 29.3 Period of Leave and Compensation.
-The period of Professional Development Leave for the Bargaining Unit Faculty Member shall consist of one of the following: - 29.3.1 If granted one semester leave, a Member will receive-- - one semester leave at 100% of annual base salary, or - two semesters leave at 75% of annual base academic salary (81% of annual base fiscal salary). - 29.3.2 If granted two semesters leave, a Member will receive two semesters at 100% of annual base salary. - 29.3.4 For Members with fiscal appointments, one semester leave is equal to four and one half months. - 29.4 Number of Professional Development Leaves.
+Members may apply in their seventh year of service for a PDL in the following year.
+A Member who has been granted a Professional Development Leave shall complete another seven academic years of service at Wright State University before becoming eligible for another grant of Professional Development Leave.

+T29.2.1 "Academic year of service," as used in Section T29.2, is defined as at least two of three consecutive quarters in a year or both Fall and Spring semesters of an academic year, beginning with the fall term of one calendar year and ending with the spring term of the following calendar year.

+T29.2.2 Tenured faculty who meet the requirements for eligibility set forth in Section T29.2 and who return to the bargaining unit after serving five or more years in an administrative position may, at the University's discretion, be offered a year of transition, with little or no teaching, in order to re-establish their research and to prepare for expanded teaching assignments.
+Returning Members are not obligated to accept such assignments.
+Such transition years, when taken, are considered to be the same as PDLs pursuant to Section T29.2 but will not diminish the number of PDLs available pursuant to Section T29.4.

+T29.3 Period of Leave and Compensation.
+The period of Professional Development Leave for the Bargaining Unit Faculty Member shall consist of one of the following:

+T29.3.1 If granted one semester leave, a Member will receive-

+- one semester leave at 100% of annual base salary, or - two semesters leave at 75% of annual base academic salary (81% of annual base fiscal salary).

+T29.3.2 If granted two semesters leave, a Member will receive two semesters at 100% of annual base salary.

+T29.3.4 For Members with fiscal appointments, one semester leave is equal to four and one half months.

+T29.4 Number of Professional Development Leaves.
 Each year the University shall provide opportunity for Professional Development Leave semesters up to a number equal to twenty-two percent of the eligible Bargaining Unit Faculty Members in each College, and no fewer than two semesters in each College.